 The most common ways to communicate with the device are via:

 - CLI – cloudshell-cli

 These handlers need to be initialized and passed to the runners.

-It includes all the typical CLI capabilities you would need from CloudShell CLI.
-In addition, it knows how to retrieve the device’s username and password, create a session, determine what kind of session to initiate, etc. For reference, see cisco_cli_handler.py and cisco_command_modes.py.
+The CLI handler includes all the typical CloudShell CLI attributes you would need in order to communicate and work with a device modeled in CloudShell.
+For example, it knows how to retrieve the device’s username and password, create a session, determine what kind of session to initiate, etc. For reference, see cisco_cli_handler.py and cisco_command_modes.py.

 In the child class, you only need to implement these methods and properties:

 - enable_mode – is a property that returns the CommandMode class, which enables you to use the Enable mode, a mode that grants you root admin access to a Linux device.
 Example.